darkstar360/google-scholar-scraper/readme.txt

 --Chrome 88.x

 How to run:
---Download output/main.zip
+--Download output/google_scraper.zip
 --extract it
---double click main.exe
+--double click google_scraper.exe
 --input keywords and other parameters
 --click on scrape button
 output data will be in json format in a json file named 'scraped_data.json'